cds-snc/platform-mvp/deploy/README.md

 `cp .env.example .env`

-There are two environment variables that need to be configured:
+There are three environment variables that need to be configured:

 - `SERVER_URL` - this is the username and server url in the format `username@ip.address`
+- `SERVER_PATH` - this is the absolute path to the wp-content directory on the server
-- `PEMFILE` - this is a relative path to the pem key file for authentication to the server
+- `PEMFILE` - this is a relative path to the pem key file

 With those variable configured, you can deploy plugins or themes (from within this directory):